You are using an outdated browser. Please upgrade your browser to improve your experience.

 If you want to contest a will, you'll need to make a court claim to challenge a decision on probate.

-It is also possible to apply to the court to alter the distribution of the estate of a deceased person to any spouse, former spouse, child, child of the family or dependant of that person in cases where the deceased person's will or the rules of intestacy fail to make reasonable financial provision.
+It is also possible to apply to the court to change how the estate was distributed.
+You can do this if a spouse, former spouse, child, child of the family or dependant of that person has not had reasonable financial provision.

 You should consider seeking advice from a specialist advisor if you wish to challenge a will or make a claim for financial provision from the estate.
 The Law Society(solicitors.lawsociety.org.uk opens in a new tab) can provide you with details of a specialist advisor.